meritoo/menu/docs/How-to-create.md

 1. Create link
     - instance of `Meritoo\Menu\Link` class
-2. Create item
+2. Create link\'s container
-    - instance of `Meritoo\Menu\Item` class
+    - instance of `Meritoo\Menu\LinkContainer` class
     - container for link
-    - pass link as the item's constructor argument
+    - pass link as the container's constructor argument
 3. Create menu
     - instance of `Meritoo\Menu\Menu` class
-    - container for items
+    - container for link\'s containers
-    - pass item as the menu's constructor argument
+    - pass link\'s container as the menu's constructor argument
 4. Call the `render()` method on menu's instance

 ### Create using constructor